amarildolucas/resume/EN.md

 ### Kamba Soluções Pagamentos LDA.
 **Software Developer (01/2017 – 07/2019)**
-- Built and maintained iOS apps integrating Swift, UIKIt, and REST APIs.
+- Built and maintained the mobile recharge, gift cards, Kamba QR Pay, Kamba Link features for the iOS platform.
-- Led technical architecture and deployed CI/CD pipelines with Ruby on Rails APIs.
+- Led technical architecture and deployed CI/CD pipelines both for mobile and back-end.

 ### Beezon
 **Software Developer (01/2015 – 12/2016)**
-• Founded a self-funded startup developing mobile and web apps featured in the App Store Top 10 several times.
+- Founded a self-funded startup developing mobile and web apps featured in the App Store Top 10 several times and local newspapers.
-• Selected for INAPEM Government Acceleration Program for local startups.
+- Selected for INAPEM Government Acceleration Program for local startups.

 ### Pitaco
 **Software Developer (06/2014 – 12/2014)**
-• Developed a sports betting app highlighted by Info Magazine as one of Brazil’s top 20 apps.
+- Developed a sports betting app highlighted by Info Magazine as one of Brazil’s top 20 apps.
-• Implemented ranking and social features to boost user engagement.
+- Implemented ranking and social features to boost user engagement into 23% in 2014 world cup.

 ## Education
 - **Bachelor of Computer Science (B.Sc.)** — University Veiga de Almeida (02/2014 – 12/2019)